-Are you a scientist who wants to test a research problem without building costly and complicated real-world rigs?
-A self-driving car engineer who wants to test their AI logic in a constrained virtual world?
-A data scientist who needs to solve a thorny real-world problem without touching a production environment?
-Have you considered AI problem solving using game engines could be for you.
+Whether you’re a scientist who wants to test a research problem without building costly and complicated real-world rigs, a self-driving car engineer who wants to test your AI logic in a constrained virtual world, a data scientist who needs to solve a thorny real-world problem without touching a production environment, AI problem solving using game engines could be for you.

 If you’re not a game developer, don’t worry.
-This session is for you—learn how to use game technologies to further their understanding of machine learning fundamentals, and solve problems using a combination of open source tools, such as TensorFlow and PyTorch, and game engines, such as Unit.
+This session is for you—learn how to use game technologies to further your understanding of machine learning fundamentals and solve problems using a combination of open source tools, such as TensorFlow and PyTorch, and game engines, such as Unit.
 See how a quadruped can be trained to walk, explore, fetch, or manipulate a virtual world.
 Train a car to drive.
 Teach a disembodied hand to play tennis.
 They do it all live on stage.

 It’s a bit technical, a bit creative, and it’s all on the cutting edge.

-What you'll learnThe takeaway is that game engines, such as Unity, are a great 'biosphere' for testing complex AI problems in a cost effective, engaging, possibly visual way.
-This session will show how to get started.
+- Understand why game engines such as Unity are a great biosphere for testing complex AI problems in a cost-effective, engaging, and possibly visual way

 University of Tasmania